Standard contractual clauses

 With the exception of the selection of the relevant module or modules or the addition or updating of information in the annex, no further changes or deletions may be made.

-However, the standard contractual clauses may be included in a more comprehensive contract (e.g. as an annex).
-Other clauses or additional safeguards may also be added, provided that they do not directly or indirectly contradict the other provisions of the SCC or restrict the fundamental rights or freedoms of the data subjects, such as the rights of data subjects (Art.
-15-22 et seq.
+But the Standard contractual clauses may be included in a more extensive contract (e.g. as an annex).
+Further clauses or additional guarantees may also be added, provided that they are neither directly nor indirectly included in the contract.
+Contradiction are contrary to the other provisions of the SCC or restrict the fundamental rights or freedoms of the data subjects, such as the Rights of data subjects (Art.
+15-22 ff.
 GDPR).

 In which language do I have to use the new SCC?